Equator-Studios/destam/destam/docs/observer.md

  - `observer.path('hello').shallow()`
    Will respond to `object.hello.foo = "bar"` but not `object.hello.nestedEvenMore.foo = "bar"`

-`.watch` does have a return value with two properties that are important to know about:
- - `.remove()` - this will remove the listener, you should make sure to do this to prevent memory leaks
- - `.call()` - this will forcefully call the `.watch` listener so that any logic implemented can respond to the current state, and not wait for the next time that state to change.

 Note that multiple watchers can be added to the same observer and in this case, the order in which these watchers will be called when a relevent change is made is undefined.
 The watcher is guaranteed to be called at the time of the mutation